chembience/chembience/README.rst

     up
     uswgi-log

-For the quick start section, only some of these files will be discussed.
+For this quick start section, only some of these files will be discussed.
 The command ``./up`` will start up the Django *App* container, the *Proxy* container and the *Database* container (the initial configuration of the containers is provided in the ``.env`` file and the ``docker-compose.yml`` file, **PLEASE NOTICE**: the *Proxy* container connects to port 80 of the host system, if this port is already in use, it can by reconfigured in ``.env``).
-If everything went fine you should now be able to go to ::
+If everything went fine, you should now be able to go to ::

-    http://localhost        (don't worry, the reverse proxy will report with *503 Service Temporarily Unavailable* there
+    http://localhost        (don't worry, the reverse proxy will report with *503 Service Temporarily Unavailable* there)

 and ::